POP-2: Functions

-An interesting operation on functions was partial application, (sometimes referred to as "currying").
-In partial application some number of the rightmost arguments of the function (which would be the last ones placed on the stack before the function is involved) were frozen to given values, to produce a new function of fewer arguments, which is a closure of the original function.
+An interesting operation on functions is partial application, (sometimes termed currying).
+In partial application, some number of the rightmost arguments of the function (which are the last ones placed on the stack before the function is involved) are frozen to given values, to produce a new function of fewer arguments, which is a closure of the original function.
 For instance, consider a function for computing general second-degree polynomials: